 My days are always a little different.
 Throughout the week, I’m:

-- Scheduling staff-level meetings with congressional leaders and their staff in DC
+- Scheduling constituent and staff-level meetings with congressional offices

-- Hosting training sessions about advocacy meetings and fundraising
+- Hosting training sessions on advocacy and fundraising

 Top three life highlights?

-- Hearing Congressman and Freedom Rider, John Lewis, speak at my commencement
+- Hearing Congressman and Freedom Rider, John Lewis, speak at my undergrad commencement.

 Can’t pick just one!
 My top three are:

 - Love Medicine by Louise Erdrich

 - In a Dark, Dark Wood by Ruth Ware